logo

 When Do You Have to File

-All Reporting Companies created prior to January 1, 2024 must file their Beneficial Ownership information by January 1, 2025.
-Reporting Companies created on or after January 1, 2024 must file their Beneficial Ownership and Company Applicant information within 90 days of formation.
-For Reporting Companies created in 2025 and after, there is a 30 day deadline to file.
+Reporting Companies formed before January 1, 2024 must file Beneficial Ownership information by January 1, 2025.
+Those formed on or after January 1, 2024 must file within 90 days.
+Companies created in 2025 or later must file within 30 days.

 Any Reporting Company willfully failing to provide Beneficial Ownership information or failing to provide complete or updated information to FinCen, could be liable for civil penalties up to $500 for each day the violation continues and criminal penalties of up to two years in prison and fines of up to $10,000.